websiddu/blog.websiddu.com/_posts/2017-02-11-morning-thoughts.md

 Here are the list of morning thoughts I had from the past few weeks, some might sound stupid but they are really deep you just have to think which we general do less these days.

+> Certainty will make your life lazy and boring.
+Be uncertain and expect the unexpected to make your life more lively.

+> Before you think about the things that you don't have, think about the things you have and appreciate them.

+> Forgiveness is like climbing to the top of a steep mountain.
+It's hard, but once you reach there you are on the TOP.

+> Emotions are like sudden waves in an ocean journey.
+They will take u in a wrong direction, if you don't navigate properly.

+> Trust is a mysterious concept like a kids brain.
+None knows how it works or why it works.

+> Beliefs are generally your wishes that you think would happen.
+All wishes won't happen, similarly not all beliefs are true.

+> Listen to everyone, but at the end do whatever you like.
+After all you are responsible for your own actions.

+> Knowledge that is not shared with the right audiences is like a rain in the middle of an ocean.
+It's kind of useless.

+> Seeking attention from other people is like seeking attention from a cat.
+They don't give af.
+Don't keep expectations.

+> Fire will be seen even in the dark.
+Truth prevails over lies and falsehood  eventually.

+> For every action there is an equal and  opposite reaction.
+Which is also called karma.
+Do good to get good.

+> Dog should control its tail.. not the other way.
+Make sure only you control your life and not anyone else.

+> U don't have the right to choose ur birth, parents, color or death.
+But u have all rights to choose ur life.
+Make it count.

+> You r lucky to have that one person who loves u & stays with u forever without any blood relation.
+Love & don't loose them.

 > Ur enemy will be ur friend in deep forest when you both r alone.
 Enmity is situational.
 Don't make enemies.
 Make friends.

 > You cannot unring a bell.
 Be careful with what you speak.